Code-Institute-Submissions/https-github.com-farah-maria-women-in-coding-history/README.md

 Timeline for tablets and smaller desktops with sky blue background (screenshot from my Surface Go):

 <br>
 <center><img src="assets/images/tabtimeline.png" alt="screenshot on Surface Go" width="50%"/></center>
 <br>

-Timeline for larger desktops with 'wallpaper' as background (screensize 1882 x 1317px in Chrome dev tools):
+Timeline for larger desktops with 'wallpaper' as background (screen size 1882 x 1317px in Chrome dev tools):

 <br>
 <center><img src="assets/images/desktimeline.png" alt="screenshot on Surface Go" width="80%"/></center>
 <br>

 Code for the timeline was borrowed from the following website: https://alvarotrigo.com/blog/html-css-timelines.
 However, there were numerous bugs in the code, which I had to fix so that it worked on all sized screens.
 I'll discuss these later.